The Criminal Division

-The U.S. Attorney's Criminal Division is responsible for enforcing federal criminal laws in the District of Idaho.
-The Division includes prosecutors in the main office in Boise and in the Pocatello and Coeur d'Alene branch offices.
-The Assistants United States Attorney (AUSAs) who comprise the Division bring a wealth of experience in the law at all levels.
+The U.S. Attorney's criminal division enforces federal criminal laws in the District of Idaho.
+The division includes prosecutors in the Boise main office, and in the Pocatello and Coeur d'Alene branch offices.
+The federal prosecutors who comprise the division bring a wealth of legal experience at all levels.

-The U.S. Attorney General has established the following four priorities for the United States Department of Justice: (1) protecting Americans from national security threats; (2) protecting Americans from violent crime; (3) protecting Americans from financial fraud; and (4) protecting the most vulnerable members of our society.
-In connection with those national priorities, the U.S. Attorney's Office has established the following local criminal priorities to focus criminal AUSA resources:
+The work of the U.S. Attorney’s Office criminal division is guided by the following four Department of Justice priorities established by the United States Attorney General: (1) protecting Americans from national security threats; (2) protecting Americans from violent crime; (3) protecting Americans from financial and healthcare fraud; and (4) protecting the most vulnerable members of our society.
+In connection with those national priorities, the U.S. Attorney's Office established the following local criminal priorities to focus its prosecutor resources:

 Crimes in Indian Country